 Kerri M. Camp, professor of marketing at Soules College of Business, says that inflation is the primary cause of the continued increase in auto insurance premiums due to rising labor costs of mechanics and the price of auto parts.

 “The shortage of new car availability caused by the computer chip supply chain issues has increased the price of replacement vehicles,” Camp says.
 “Also, recent years have seen an increase in natural disaster insurance claims due to flood or other damage.
-All of these factors contribute to the large increase in auto insurance premiums consumers are experiencing in 2023.”
+All of these factors contribute to the large increase in auto insurance premiums consumers are experiencing.”

 Learn more: How do inflation and interest rates affect insurance costs?